UPWARD BOUND and UPWARD BOUND MATH & SCIENCE

 The Counseling Component connects to all other activities and services provided by the program.
-The counseling component consists of four interrelated sets of activities; career awareness and planning, college adjustment and financial aid training, personal advising, mentoring, academic advising and motivation.
+This component consists of four interrelated sets of activities; Career Awareness and Planning, College Adjustment and Financial Aid Training, Personal Advising, Mentoring, Academic Advising and Motivation.
 The component is aimed at equipping students for college by teaching effective strategies for coping with stress in higher education.
 This direction on survival and success is continuous throughout both the academic year component and the summer component.

 Participants are from area high schools in Alfalfa, Major and Woods Counties.

-A postcard goes out every month right before the actual Saturday session to inform you when our students will be coming to Alva.
-If you are not receiving our mail or have moved please call our office at 580-327-8114, so we can update your information to ensure you are receiving your mail.
+A postcard with information of the upcoming Saturday session will be mailed to you.
+If you are not receiving our mail or have moved, please call our office at 580-327-8114, to verify or update your information.

-If you are wanting to take college courses through Northwestern Oklahoma State University, please read the following requirements and application process.
+If you are wanting to take college courses through Northwestern Oklahoma State University, please read the following requirements;

-If you are enrolled in an accredited high school and meet the following requirements, you may be admitted provisionally to Northwestern as a concurrent student.
+If you are enrolled in an accredited high school and meet the following requirements, you may be admitted provisionally to Northwestern as a special student.

 - High school GPA of 3.0 and be ranked in the top 50 percent of high school class and a 19 ACT subtest score in the area of enrollment.
 Enrollment on courses other than English, Math, or Science require a subscore of 19 or higher in reading on the ACT.
 (Students may only enroll in curricular areas where the student has met curricular requirements for college admission.)

 There is no secondary testing for enrollment in college level courses.
 Concurrently admitted high school students will not be allowed to enroll in any zero-level university courses designed to remove high school deficiencies.

 - Submit Application for Admission, high school transcript, and admission test scores.